kgish/dotfiles/README.md

 Make sure that the plugin has been installed correctly:

     :CommandT<CR>

+Now you can cleanup by restoring the previous ruby version:

+    sudo apt-get purge ruby1.9.1 ruby1.9.1-dev

 For more information, please have a look at the [online instructions][instructions].